 Fire Pump Churn Testing

 NFPA 25 requires no-flow/churn testing monthly for most electric and weekly for diesel fire pumps.
 While the pump runs technicians record pressure gauge readings, check packing glands for discharge, adjust gland nuts, listen for unusual noise etc. to ensure your fire pump is running properly.
 On average, the annual cost for fire pump churn tests is $1,200 for electric and $7,800 for diesel pumps.
-Items such as the packing and gland halves require replacement if no one runs the fire pump for a long time.
+Items such as the packing and gland halves require replacement if the fire pump isn’t run for a long time.
 This can cost between $2,000-$3,000.

 Annual fire pump churn test